What to do

 Register the Death

-Arranging the funeral we can either attend in the comfort of your own home or at our funeral home, you will need to consider the wishes of your loved one, whether they wanted a burial or cremation and any specific details about the service.
-We are available to help with every aspect of the process, from organising the safe transfer of your loved one to coordinating the service itself.
+We are available to help with every aspect of this process, from organising the safe transfer of your loved one into our care, to coordinating the service itself.
 We will guide you through the many decisions that need to be made, providing the support you need during a time of grief.

 We’re Here to Help